MarcGrol/go-training/README.md

 # goopenkitchen

-Training on the go language
+Interactive training on the go language

-Use present tool to view the presentation
+Use the "present"-"tool to view and "execute" the presentation.

+   go get golang.org/x/tools/present

+Start presentation using:
+   present -http=127.0.0.1:3999 &

+Point your browser at http://127.0.0.1:3999